programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Test Your New Application

 Once you have created these items, resave the `app.R` file.
 RStudio will now recognise it as a Shiny application, and the icons at the top of the panel will change, giving a 'Run App' option (Figure 2).
-If you click this, it will run the application in a new window using RStudio's in-built browser.
+If you click `Run App`, it will run the application in a new window using RStudio's in-built browser.

 {% include figure.html filename="shiny-leaflet-newspaper-map-tutorial-2.png" alt="Figure 2: Screenshot of the control panel with the Run App button highlighted with a red rectangle." caption="Figure 2: Screenshot of the control panel with the Run App button highlighted." %}

 You should see a mostly-blank web page with 'Hello World' displayed in the top-left corner.
-You'll also notice that while the app is running you can't use run any code in RStudio: the console shows up as 'busy'.
+You'll also notice that while the app is running you can't run any code in RStudio: the console shows up as 'busy'.
 To stop the application, simply close the in-built browser.
 You can also use the 'open in browser' option to try out the app in your default web browser.

 ## Coding the Application